Why Multilayer PCB Boards Have Great Demand in Modern Electronics?

 Let’s start to know about multilayer PCB boards in detail!

 What are they, in which applications they are used as well as what are their manufacturing processes?

 Essentially, there are several types of PCB boards.
-Moreover, they have categorized on the basis of their number of layers, frequency as well as substrate used in them.
+Moreover, they have been categorized on the basis of the number of layers, frequency as well as the substrate used in them.